julzaza/wildwitchherbs/_posts/2025-09-22-winter-herbal-remedies-cold-prevention.md

 meta_description: "Discover the ultimate guide to winter herbal remedies.
 Learn 15+ folk recipes, teas, infusions, and protective rituals to prevent colds and stay healthy all season."
 ---

 Winter is a season of quiet, reflection, and sometimes relentless cold.
 Across the world, people have long turned to **herbs, teas, infusions, and simple folk rituals** to protect themselves from colds, support immunity, and maintain warmth.
-This guide gathers over **15 winter herbs** with practical recipes, infused with traditional wisdom and modern herbal magic.
+This guide gathers **15 winter herbs** with practical recipes, infused with traditional wisdom and modern herbal magic.

 ---